twbs/bootstrap/site/content/docs/4.3/migration.md

 - **Todo:** Removed `.badge-pill` for the `.rounded-pill` utility class
 - **Todo:** Removed badge's hover and focus styles for `a.badge` and `button.badge`.

+### Buttons

+- Removed `.btn-block` as it duplicated functionality of utilities, but in a more limited way.
+With a utilities based approach, "block buttons" are now easily made responsive.

 ### Cards

 - Removed the card columns in favor of a Masonry grid [See #28922](https://github.com/twbs/bootstrap/pull/28922).